 Transforms Your Relationships

-Often I lead training sessions for rainmakers at boutique consulting firms.
-At the end of these sessions, when the accolades and acknowledgements would normally flow to me, I suggest the participants thank their colleagues around the room instead.
+My team often leads training sessions for rainmakers at boutique consulting firms.
+At the end of these sessions, when the accolades and acknowledgements would normally flow to one of my teammates or me, we suggest the participants thank their colleagues around the room (or Zoom screen) instead.

 There’s invariably five heartbeats of utter stillness before folks start offering appreciation to each other with a light chuckle.
 Why the awkward silence and laughter?